2014 Tampa Bay Buccaneers season: Week 15: at Carolina Panthers

 Like the meeting in week 1, Panthers quarterback Cam Newton was on the sidelines, this time due to injuries suffered in a car accident.
 Carolina swept the Buccaneers, using backup quarterbacks in both games.

 Week 16: vs. Green Bay Packers

 Green Bay won for the first time at Raymond James Stadium since 2003, and for only the second time ever.

 Week 17: vs. New Orleans Saints

-Tampa Bay took a 20-7 lead into halftime, but New Orleans rallied for the victory.
+Tampa Bay took a 20–7 lead into halftime, but New Orleans rallied for the victory.
 Drew Brees threw a 36-yard touchdown pass to Marques Colston with 1:57 remaining.
 On the ensuing drive, the Saints defense sacked Josh McCown for a safety, and secured a 23–20 victory.
 The Saints swept Tampa Bay for the third straight season, and won their seventh overall in the rivalry.
-The Buccaneers, finishing 2–14, clinched the first pick in the 2015 NFL Draft.
-The Bucs had also finished 0–8 at home.
+The Buccaneers, finishing 2–14, clinched the first pick in the 2015 NFL draft.
+The Bucs had also finished 0–8 at home, and 0–6 against their division.
 Finishing winless at home for the first time since 1976 and lost their 9th straight home game.